 A Misdemeanor is a lesser offense than a felony.
-Misdemeanors are divided into classes: A, B and C. Class A misdemeanors are more serious than class B and C misdemeanors.
+Misdemeanors are divided into classes: A, B, and C. Class A misdemeanors are more serious than Class B and C misdemeanors.
 Class A misdemeanor cases can result in up to one year in jail.
 Although most misdemeanors are not severe cases, they can have a devastating impact on your life if not handled properly.
-A class B misdemeanor can come with up to six months jail time.
+A class B misdemeanor can come with up to six months of jail time.
 A first time DWI /DUI is typically a class B misdemeanor.
 A class C misdemeanor can be punishable with up to fifteen days of jail time.
 Harassment, possession of a fake identification card and writing a small denominational bad check are examples of class C misdemeanors.
 A fine or restitution to injured parties may be required in addition to or instead of jail time.

 A felony is more severe than a misdemeanor and is graded as class A, B, C, D, or E. Class A is the highest severity level with up to life imprisonment.
 Felony charges are serious and attorney representation is strongly recommended.

 Murder, distribution of narcotics, first-degree robbery and forcible rape are examples of class A felonies.
-Most of these examples are considered dangerous crimes that require 85% of time served before parole considerations.
+Most of these examples are considered dangerous crimes that require 85% of the time served before parole considerations.

 Class B felonies can bring a five to fifteen year sentence.
-Assault with a deadly weapon, manslaughter, first degree burglary and robbery are class B felony examples.
+Assault with a deadly weapon, manslaughter, first-degree burglary, and robbery are class B felony examples.

 Class C felonies can bring a three to ten year sentence.
 Many drug crimes are considered class C felonies.
 Probation is a possibility for this class of felony.

 Class D felonies can result in up to seven years of imprisonment while Class E felonies can result in up to four years of prison.